mhagiwara/www.realworldnlpbook.com/pelican/content/20181013-training-sentiment-analyzer-using-allennlp.md

 You should see `4`as a result of running this snippet.
 4 is the label corresponding to "very positive".
 So, the model you just trained correctly predicted that this is a very positive movie review!

 And that's it for now.
+I hope you enjoyed this little tutorial.
 From next time, I'll explore the use of ELMo and also JSON-based configuration files in AllenNLP.
-Stay turned!
+This is a sample tutorial from my book "Real-World Natural Language Processing", which is to be published in 2019 from Manning Publications.
+I'll post more information on [the book website](http://realworldnlpbook.com) as I make progress on the book, so stay tuned!